Bullfighter: Picador

 A picador is a bullfighter who uses a special lance called pica while on horseback to test the bull's strength and to provide clues to the matador on which side the bull is favoring.
 They perform in the tercio de varas which is the first of the three stages in a Spanish bullfight.
-The shape of the lance or pica is regulated by Spanish law to prevent serious injury to the bull which was viewed as unfair cheating in the past.
+The shape of the lance or pica is regulated by Spanish law to prevent serious injury to the bull, which was viewed as unfair cheating in the past.
 The bull will charge the horses in the ring and, at the moments prior to contact, the picador lances the bull in a large muscle at the back of the neck; thus begins the work of lowering his head.
-The picador continues to stab at the bull's neck leading to the animal's first major loss of blood.
+The picador continues to stab at the bull's neck, leading to the animal's first major loss of blood.
 During this time, the bull's injured nape will fatigue—however, as a result of the enraged bull charging, the picador's horse will tussle with avoiding the bull throes at trying to lift the horse with its horns.
 The enduring loss of blood and exertion gradually weakens the bull further and makes it ready for the next stage.

 In order to protect the horse from the bull's horns, the horse is surrounded by a 'peto' – a mattress-like protection.
 Prior to 1928, horses did not wear any protection and a bull would frequently disembowel the opposing horse during this vulnerable stage.

+Rejoneador

+A rejoneador ([rexoneaˈðoɾ], pl. rejoneadores; "lancer") is a bullfighter who fights the bull on horseback; in Portugal, the same type of performer is called cavaleiro tauromáquico ([kavaˈlɐjɾu tawɾuˈmakiku], pl. cavaleiros tauromáquicos; "tauromachic horseman").
+The rejoneo is a form of bullfighting in Portugal and in Spanish bullfighting.

 Banderillero

 The banderillero is a torero who plants the banderillas (lit. little flags).
-These are colorful sticks, usually colored with the flag of the banderillero's birthplace, with a barbed point which are increasingly placed in the top of the bull's shoulder.
+These are colorful sticks, usually colored with the flag of the banderillero's birthplace, with a barbed point which are increasingly placed in the top of the bull's shoulder to weaken it.
 Banderilleros attempt to place the sticks while running as close to the bull as possible.
 They are judged by the crowd on their form and bravery.
-Sometimes a matador, who was a particularly skillful banderillero before becoming a matador, will place some of the banderillas himself.
+Sometimes a matador, who was a particularly skillful banderillero before becoming a matador, will place some banderillas himself.
 Skilled banderilleros can correct faults in the manner in which the bull charges by lancing the bull in such a way that the bull ceases hooking to one side, and thereby removing a potential source of danger to the matador by limiting the bull's offensive movements.